 - Their most accomplished developers aren’t around.
 When a company shares an impressive accomplishment with you, ask them “Can we get that same developer on our project?
 Can we talk to him/her?”
 If they aren’t able to produce any of the developers who did their most impressive work, they are likely experiencing high attrition and highly skilled developers may not be available.
 Or worse, they are exaggerating their claims.

 - Cannot provide a named, dedicated project manager.
 If the vendor plans to assign a project manager to your engagement, ask if you can meet the project manager they have in mind and chat with the PM about the project.
 Even if they aren’t sure which PM you’ll get, they should be able to provide someone for you to talk to.
 If they can’t, ask them if they have dedicated project managers or if they simply assign a tech lead and call them a project manager.
 A tech lead who is doing client communications is no substitute for a dedicated project manager.

 On their own, none of these red flags are enough to stop talking to a potential outsourcing partner, but if you’re shopping for a new vendor you’d be wise to pay attention to these sometimes-subtle signs of trouble ahead.
-If you identify one of these risks as you evaluate vendors, ask the vendor directly about the risk you are perceiving and don’t accept an answer that doesn’t feel right.
+If you identify one of these risks before hiring an offshore software company, ask the vendor directly about the risk you are perceiving and don’t accept an answer that doesn’t feel right.
 The time and energy you spend vetting vendors early-on is nothing compared to the pain of discovering that your vendor isn’t as professional or skilled as you were led to believe.